aws-samples/realtime-fraud-prevention/README.md

 ### Install Lambda functions dependencies and package code

-1. Install required dependencies for the Lambda functions as per requirements.txt file.
-2. Package all artifacts into lambda-functions.zip file that will be created under the Artifacts directory.

 ```bash
 pip3 install -r ./lambda-functions/requirements.txt -t ./lambda-functions

 (cd lambda-functions; zip -r ../Artifacts/lambda-functions.zip .)
 ```

+This will:
+Install required dependencies for the Lambda functions as per requirements.txt file.
+Then package all artifacts into lambda-functions.zip file that will be created under the Artifacts directory.

 ### Install Kinesis Data Analytics PyFlink application dependencies and package code